netsparse/main-site/projects.md

 ### Future
 - Orchestration with Kubernetes
-- Implementation of Infrastructure as Code (IaC)
+- Implementation of Infrastructure as Code (IaC) with Terraform
 - Deployment automation with Ansible

 ### Current